johnfoderaro/jfod/src/about.md

 On the personal side of things, I spend a lot of free time pursuing various Node.js projects and ideas.
 I'm always learning and always coding on a nearly daily basis.
 I also really enjoy technical writing with a focus on this industry, both in the form of insightful commentary and practical tutorials.

 I currently live in central New Jersey with my lovely wife.
-Outside of the engineering and development stuff, I’m a big tech enthusiast and also enjoy New Jersey's beautiful beaches.
+Outside of the engineering and development stuff, I'm a big tech enthusiast and also enjoy New Jersey's beautiful beaches.

 ## Drop me a line